marksherriff/uvacs-advising/policies.md

 Misconduct or lack of professionalism may result in a lower grade than demonstrated competence would otherwise indicate.
 The scope and nature of such reductions, if any, may be determined independently for each course offering.

+## Laptop policy for Computer Science courses

+There is already a policy in place that requires SEAS students to have and maintain a laptop for course work.
+However, the College does not have a similar policy.
+It is allowable for any faculty member to institute a laptop requirement for any Computer Science course as they see fit.
+If a student does not have access to a laptop that fits this requirement, the CS systems staff has obtained a number of long-term loaner computers that can be given to students.
+The student should contact the systems staff - [cshelpdesk@virginia.edu](cshelpdesk@virginia.edu) - in order to begin this process.

+The faculty member should make it clear to the students that laptops are required AND that this laptop loaner program is available to them.
+Students must return the laptop at the end of each semester, but can loan a new laptop at the beginning of the following semester if necessary.
+If, for some reason, the department finds that the demand for these laptops exceeds supply and a loaner is not able to be issued, then the faculty member must waive the laptop requirement for the student however they deem most appropriate.

 ## UVA Policies

 Links are provided here to relevant UVA policies on class activities.